alt-glitch/computing-insecurities/content/posts/2024-wrapped.md

 **daniel gross's ai grant conference**

-one random february day, daniel gross dropped an online capture the flag. i hadn't CTFs in forever! and one which would let me attend AI grants hacker conference? i got to hacking right away.
+one random february day, daniel gross dropped an online capture the flag. i hadn't done CTFs in forever! and one which would let me attend AI grants hacker conference? i got to hacking right away.

 ![[Pasted image 20241212082317.webp]]